fal-works/hlc-compiler/README.md

 # hlc-compiler

-Helps you compile HashLink/C code into executable using GCC.
+Helps you compile HashLink/C code into executable.

 Inspired by [HLCC](https://github.com/Yanrishatum/HLCC), but hlc-compiler uses GCC while HLCC uses MS Visual Studio.

+See also https://github.com/fal-works/hlc-compiler-sample for an example using Heaps.io.

 ## Install
 ```